Introducing Xano Actions

 HubSpot API Request

-Purpose: Sends a GET request to retrieve the specified deal from HubSpot.
+Purpose: Sends a GET request to retrieve deals from HubSpot.

 Preconditions